Wool Carpet Cleaning in the Twin Cities: What You Need to Know Before Anyone Touches It

 What our wool cleaning process looks like

-When we clean wool carpet, the process starts with inspection — fiber type, construction, staining, risk factors, and any areas of concern.
-From there we choose the safest cleaning approach for what's actually in front of us, not a default method applied to every job.
+When we clean wool carpet, we start with inspection of fiber type, construction, staining, and risk factors.
+From there we choose the safest approach for what's actually in front of us, not a default method applied to every job.

 Our process typically includes thorough dry soil removal before any moisture is introduced, wool-appropriate cleaning chemistry, careful spotting with safer products, controlled extraction, and grooming with airflow recommendations to support fast drying.
-We're IICRC certified, and we've built a reputation across the Twin Cities because we treat each carpet as its own job rather than running the same process on everything.
+We're IICRC certified, and we've built a reputation across the Twin Cities by treating each carpet as its own job.

 Wool is one of the areas where that approach matters most.